NCATS-Tangerine/greent/README.md

 ### Secondary

 GreenT aggregates some data via the following services.
-None of these is used to their full potential but we have a start.
+None is used to its full potential but we have a start.

 | **API**               |   API Stack   |   Description                                               |
 | ----------------------|---------------|-------------------------------------------------------------|